Resources for consumers impacted by the COVID-19 outbreak

 Make sure you complete the form, sign it, make a photocopy or take a picture of the completed form, and hand the document directly to your landlord.
 If you are unable to give it to your landlord in person, send the document by certified mail and keep the receipt showing the document was delivered.

-The CDC’s order is new, and it remains to be seen how it will be implemented.
 If you are facing the threat of eviction and are unable to pay your rent due to hardships brought on by COVID-19, you should speak to a housing counselor or tenant attorney for guidance.

 The National Low Income Housing Coalition has an FAQ page on the CDC’s new eviction moratorium here and the National Housing Law Project provides an overview of the order and links to the tenant declaration forms in Arabic, Spanish and Vietnamese.

 The Consumer Financial Protection Bureau’s Find a Housing Counselor tool provides a list of HUD-approved counseling agencies in your area.
 Its Help for homeowners and renters during the coronavirus national emergency website is a good place for struggling renters to look for updated information and resources.

 Numerous states, cities and counties have implemented their own temporary eviction moratoriums in response to the COVID-19 crisis.
 If states or localities provide eviction protections that are equal to or greater than those in the CDC order, tenants can still rely on those protections.
 This does not relieve a tenant from the obligation to pay rent, or restrict the landlord’s ability to recover rent that is due.